|

-They have been privileged to count amongst their mentors some of
+She has been privileged to count amongst her mentors some of

 the chow chow world's, as well as some of dogdom's, greats